elizabeth-bruce/repl-server/README.md

 Service that allows multiple people to view and manipulate a shared Node REPL instance.

-### Installation
+### Quick Start Guide

-`repl-server`requires a working instance of Redis on the server with the default port open.
+`repl-server`requires a working instance of Redis on the server.
 Once this is available,

 ```
-npm install
+npm start
 ```

+`repl-server` also is fully Dockerized and can be run in a container via `docker-compose`.

 ### Overview